AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 ## 2. How the template works

-The core mechanic of the joker template is the fact that for the majority of the STM32 MCUs, some specific peripherals and the power inputs are kept at the same pins throughout multiple chip models, hence allowing us to fix those pins and maintain some keyboard features (RGB, LEDs and so on) attached to the same pin of the footprint.
+The core mechanic of the joker template is the fact that in the STM32F family MCUs some specific peripherals and the power inputs are kept at the same pins throughout multiple chip models, hence allowing us to fix those pins and maintain some keyboard features (RGB, LEDs and so on) attached to the same pin of the footprint.
 In other words, the way this works is that the pins we use for RGBs, LEDs, OLED control and so on can be the same across multiple chips; this in turn allows us to make a design that can receive a variety of different chips and configure their pins through QMK or a realtime operating system.

-### 2.1 Peripheral compatibility

 This is not to say, however, that all the STM32 microcontrollers are the same.
 For instance, STM32F07x is a microcontroller line aimed at connectivity in cost-sensitive applications; hence it integrates a solid-state oscillator with a USB 2.0 and CAN bus, meaning you have a high degree of possibilities in a small and cheap package with resistorless USB connectivity and crystal-less operation.
 However, its peripherals are very basic; the STM32F30x family, on the other hand, is a more sophisticated family with operational amplifiers, ultra-fast comparators, 12-bit ultra-fast ADCs but they need an USB pullup resistor and an oscillator crystal while being more expensive.

 Hence, even though the F0x and F30x have the SPI and I2C peripherals at the same pins, those peripherals might not be the same (with a high chance of the F30x peripherals being better and faster).
 This gives rise to a second layer of the ingenuity of the joker template: ultimately, keyboards are not the pinnacle of human technology.
 No one needs a ultra-fast ADC to run a keyboard; a simple ADC will do the trick.
 Hence, both the "lighter" peripherals of the F07x and the "better" ones on F30x will work.

+The second layer of abstraction the template uses is the way

 #### I2C